(picture by @enrichingprincess)

 Kongs – The Canine Babysitter

-Especially for puppies Kongs often function as babysitters.
+Kongs often function as babysitters.
 I advise all puppy owners to have a filled Kong ready to go in their freezer at all times.
 When needed it functions as an instant entertainment for their puppy.

 Surprise visit from your friends and your pup won’t settle and let you catch up in peace?
 Give him the Kong that’s ready in the freezer and he will take it and lie down somewhere working on it.